codecloudmaster/cloudResumeChallengeAWS/docs/README.md

 ## 1. Certification - Prove Your AWS Knowledge

 To start, your resume must showcase the **AWS Cloud Practitioner certification**.
 While more advanced AWS certifications are impressive, the Cloud Practitioner certification provides a solid foundation.
-You can take this exam online for $100 USD through [AWS Training and Certification](https://aws.amazon.com/certification/).
+You can take this exam online through [AWS Training and Certification](https://aws.amazon.com/certification/).

 ## 2. HTML - Structured Content